garrandall/popular-music-data/tracks/you-ain-t-seen-nothing-yet-figures-on-a-beach.md

 But I wanted it that way
 I think that any love is good lovin'
 So I took what I could get, mmh
-Oooh, oooh she looked at me with big brown eyes
+Oh, oh she looked at me with big brown eyes
 And said
 You ain't seen nothin' yet
 B-b-b-baby, you just ain't seen n-n-nothin' yet